oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ![directory query](images/onnx_directory.png " ")

     We previously placed the all\_MiniLM\_L12\_v2.onnx file in the operating system directory pointed to by the DATA\_PUMP\_DIR database directory to streamline the Lab.
-Recall that there is a blog post identified in the "About Vector Embedding" section above that explains the details about this pre-build embedding model.
+Recall that there is a blog post identified in the "About Vector Embedding" section above that explains the details about this pre-built embedding model.

 3. Load the all\_MiniLM\_L12\_v2 embedding model into the database: